bkushigian/bkushigian.github.io/_posts/2024-06-28-poker-diaries-volume-1.md

 done, but it really added insult to injury.

 After about an hour I was down $150 and I sat out.
-It was a tough way to start the week, and tougher still I was having major sleep issues come Thursday when it was time for me to play again.
-I played a few hands, but didn't get anywhere near my 1k target.
+It was a tough way to start the week, and tougher still I was having sleep issues, making me miss most of my volume on Thursday.
 Friday and Saturday I had some more hands and ran quite a bit better until I cooled off today (Sunday).
-I think I won like $20 today, but it was just one kind of annoying hand after another, and I sat out a bit ago after playing about 600 hands.
-I was tired and having trouble focusing, so I figured I'd call it an evening.
+I played 1.1k hands and it was pretty break-even until the last little bit when I finally won some hands and ended up
+$110.

-Still, overall I feel like I played well this week and $200 is still nothing to sneeze at.
-I started out down 6 buyins and came back to book a win this week, winning at just under 8bb/100 (nothing to sneeze at).
+Overall I feel like I played well this week: I started out down 6 buyins and came back to end up 6 buyins, winning at just over 12bb/100.

 <hr style="margin:2em;">